FDA Not Ready For FSMA Renewals

 Despite this bump in the road, here’s what food companies around the world can do, to avoid missing the renewal deadline.
 Make sure you have a reputable FDA food agent, if you are based outside the US.
 Make sure that agent has up-to-date information about your facility.
 You should be especially careful if your agent hides its true identity, or has vaguely (and confusingly, aggressively, and in many cases not so vaguely) pretended to be affiliated with FDA.
 Some of the agents charge as much as $900 in the first year.
 If your US importer, or a friend, has handled this for you in the past, it may be time to reconsider and at least make sure your agent is aware of the changed environment.
 The law can subject the US agent to substantial liability for the costs related to recalls and re-inspections.

 For more information about agents and registration, go to www.food-agent.com.
 The site is affiliated with Lehrman Beverage Law, a law firm in the Washington, DC area that has been acting as US agent for hundreds of companies around the world, since the earliest days of the FDA agent requirement, almost 10 years ago.
 Unlike many other leading agents, food-agent works within traditional attorney ethics rules, has moderate fees, and tries to avoid confusing food companies about their identity or their relationship with FDA.

 October 19, 2012, 9 pm Update: FDA has announced that “Biennial registration renewal for food facilities will begin at 12:01 a.m. on October 22, 2012.
 At that time, the system will be accepting food facility registration renewals.”

-This entry was posted on Tuesday, October 2nd, 2012 at 6:18 pm and is filed under alcohol beverages generally .
+This entry was posted on Tuesday, October 2nd, 2012 at 6:18 pm and is filed under alcohol beverages generally, food .
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.